Cave bear: Dietary habits

 Cave bear teeth were very large and show greater wear than most modern bear species, suggesting a diet of tough materials.
 However, tubers and other gritty food, which cause distinctive tooth wear in modern brown bears, do not appear to have constituted a major part of cave bears' diets on the basis of dental microwear analysis.
+Seed fruits are documented to have been consumed by cave bears.
+Cave bear dental microwear from the high altitude site of Ramesch-Knochenhöhle in the Totes Gebirge indicates that some cave bears living in mountains ingested large amounts of sand as a result of feeding on alpine vegetation.
+The results from Ramesch-Knochenhöhle also indicate two very distinct patterns of microwear among the same subspecies, which may potentially reflect differences in feeding behaviour between male and female cave bears.

 The morphological features of the cave bear chewing apparatus, including loss of premolars, have long been suggested to indicate their diets displayed a higher degree of herbivory than the Eurasian brown bear.
 Indeed, a solely vegetarian diet has been inferred on the basis of tooth morphology.
 Results obtained on the stable isotopes of cave bear bones also point to a largely vegetarian diet in having low levels of nitrogen-15 and carbon-13, which are accumulated at a faster rate by carnivores as opposed to herbivores.

 However, some evidence points toward the occasional inclusion of animal protein in cave bear diets.
 For example, toothmarks on cave bear remains in areas where cave bears are the only recorded potential carnivores suggests occasional cannibalistic scavenging, possibly on individuals that died during hibernation, and dental microwear analysis indicates the cave bear may have fed on a greater quantity of bone than its contemporary, the smaller Eurasian brown bear.
+The dental microwear patterns of cave bear molars from the northeastern Iberian Peninsula show that cave bears may have consumed more meat in the days and weeks leading up to hibernation.
+Cave bear dental microwear from Belgium has also showed clear evidence of their omnivory during predormancy, with bone, insect, and mammal meat consumption being inferred from the microwear patterns.
+Comparisons of the dental microwear and macrowear of brown bears and cave bears in northern Spain found that the latter were significantly more osteophagous than the former.
 Additionally, cave bear remains from Peștera cu Oase in the southwestern tip of the Romanian part of the Carpathian Mountains had elevated levels of nitrogen-15 in their bones, indicative of omnivorous diets, although the values are within the range of those found for the strictly herbivorous mammoth.
+One stable isotopic study concluded that the degree of omnivory in cave bears was similar to that in modern brown bears.